cev-api/Wurst7-CevAPI/README.md

 - Has the same filters and FOV settings as KillAura.
 - Your attacks will spam when going through walls so an auto-cooldown is applied.

+### PearlESP
+- Highlight held pearls by other players
+- Shows where other players (including yourself) will be teleported
+- Predict where your pearl will go via a trajectory line
+- Adjustable color, default is purple

 ## What’s changed or improved in this fork?

+### ChestESP
+- Added sticky area mode which makes the scan anchored instead of re-centering when you move
+- Added ESP Y limit
+- Added HackList count
+- Added Buried chest highlighting

 ### ItemESP (Expanded)
 Highlights dropped, equipped, and framed items with powerful filters and customization.